 How Testamentary Trusts Work

 A testamentary trust forms part of the grantor’s will and comes into effect posthumously.
-The will outlines the trust terms, defining asset distribution to beneficiaries.
-Probate court supervises the process, ensuring compliance with the trust’s stipulations.
+The document will outline the trust terms and define asset distribution to beneficiaries.
+The probate court supervises the process, ensuring compliance with the trust’s stipulations.
 Testamentary trusts allow specific asset management instructions, which is useful for minor children or dependent adults.

 Planning Considerations